PONG in a chip

 fact, the basic configuration of the GI AY-3-8500, 8550 and 8600 chips delivered

-differed from the GI games.
+The NS games also differed from the GI games.
 For instance, each player

-appeared alternatively in the Squash game when the ball was hit, and the Hockey game showed six square opponents (organised in two groups of three) moving up
+appeared alternatively in the Squash game when the ball was hit, and the Hockey

 the TV set instead of coming from a speaker in the system.
 The game selection

-than a fragile switch easily broken after too many game selections.
+fail after many game selections.
 The scores

 appeared once a player lost the ball, the bats could have three different sizes,